 That’s what makes embedded client-facing analytics packages a strategically interesting feature for any data facilitator.
 Especially within the competitive landscape of SaaS and providers of digital and IoT services, it enhances customer experience, ultimately driving business growth.

 In the next chapter, we will dive deeper into what that business growth might look like.
-We will discuss the different forms of return on investment, both for data facilitators and data consumers.
+We will discuss the different forms of ROI of embedded analytics, both for data facilitators and data consumers.